BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/views/index.md

 - inside an `organization` identifier by the label `{org_label}`
 - it is validated against the @link:[view schema](https://bluebrainnexus.io/schemas/view.json){ open=new }.

-Access to resources in the system depends on the access control list set for them.
-Depending on the access control list, a caller may need to prove its identity by means of an **access token** passed to the `Authorization` header (`Authorization: Bearer {token}`).
-Please visit @ref:[Authentication](../authentication.md) to learn more about how to retrieve an access token.

 @@@ note { .tip title="Authorization notes" }

 When modifying views, the caller must have `views/write` permissions on the current path of the project or the ancestor paths.